-D. (U) These procedures adopt the definitions set forth in 50 U.S.C. § 1801, including those for the terms "foreign intelligence information" and "United States person."
-For purposes of these procedures, if an individual is known to be located in the United States, he or she should be presumed to be a United States person unless the individual is identified as an alien who has not been admitted for permanent residence or circumstances give rise to the reasonable belief that the individual is not a United States person.
-If an individual is known to be located outside the United States, he or she should be presumed to be a non-United States person unless the individual is identified as a United States person or circumstances give rise to the reasonable belief that the individual is a United States person.
-If it is not known whether an individual is located in or outside of the United States, he or she should be presumed to be a non-United States person unless the individual is identified as a United States person or circumstances give rise to the reasonable belief that the individual is a United States person.
+United States, he or she should be presumed to be a non-United States person unless the individual is identified as a United States person or circumstances give rise to the reasonable belief that the individual is a United States person.
+If it is not known whether an individual is located in or outside of the United States, he or she should be presumed to be a non-United States person unless the individual is identified as a United States person or circumstances give rise to the reasonable belief that the individual is a United States person or circumstances give rise to the reasonable belief that the individual is a United States person.
 A person known to have been at any time an alien admitted for lawful permanent residence is treated as a United States person, unless a determination that such person is no longer a United States person is made (a) in consultation with the FBI Office of General Counsel after obtaining a copy of either an order revoking that person's United States person status issued by a U.S. federal court or a properly executed and filed United States Citizenship and Immigration Services Form I-407 (Record of Abandonment of Lawful Permanent Resident Status), or (b) in consultation with the FBI Office of General Counsel and the National Security Division (NSD) of the Department of Justice.
-E. (U) If FBI personnel, which, for the purposes of these procedures, includes all contractors and others authorized to work under the direction and control of the FBI on FISArelated matters, encounter a situation that they believe requires them to act inconsistently with these procedures in order to protect the national security of the United States, enforce the criminal law, or protect life or property from serious harm, those personnel immediately should contact FBI Headquarters and NSD's Office of Intelligence to request that these procedures be modified.
-Any modification to these procedures must be made in accordance with 50 U.S.C. \$1881a(j)(1)(C).

-F. (U) If, in order to protect against an immediate threat to human life, the FBI determines that it must take action in apparent departure from these procedures and that it is not feasible to obtain a timely modification of these procedures in accordance with 50 U.S.C. § 1881a(j)(1)(C), the FBI shall report that activity promptly to the NSD, which shall notify the Foreign Intelligence Surveillance Court (FISC) promptly of such activity.
+E. (U) If FBI personnel, which, for the purposes of these procedures, includes all contractors and others authorized to work under the direction and control of the FBI on FISA-related matters, encounter a situation that they believe requires them to act inconsistently with these procedures in order to protect the national security of the United States, enforce the criminal law, or protect life or property from serious harm, those personnel immediately should contact FBI Headquarters and NSD's Office of Intelligence to request that these procedures be modified.
+Any modification to these procedures must be made in accordance with 50 U.S.C. § 1881a(j)(1)(C).

-G. (U) Nothing in these procedures1 shall restrict the lawful oversight functions of the NSD, Office of the Director of National Intelligence (ODNI), or the applicable Offices of the Inspectors General or restrict FBI from providing the assistance necessary for these entities to perform their lawful oversight functions.
-Notwithstanding the access and review restrictions in Sections III.A.1 and III.C.1.a of these procedures,2 respectively, FBI personnel who are undergoing, but have not yet completed, training regarding the proper implementation of FISA and the FBI's FISA procedures, including its section 702 procedures, may have access to and review raw section 702-acquired information during the conduct of such training to the extent reasonably necessary for the training to be effective.3 The review restrictions in Section III.C.1.a of these procedures shall not restrict the FBI's ability to perform activities necessary to create,
+- F. (U) If, in order to protect against an immediate threat to human life, the FBI determines that it must take action in apparent departure from these procedures and that it is not feasible to obtain a timely modification of these procedures in accordance with 50 U.S.C. § 1881a(j)(1)(C), the FBI shall report that activity promptly to the NSD, which shall notify the Foreign Intelligence Surveillance Court (FISC) promptly of such activity. - G. (U) Nothing in these procedures1 shall restrict the lawful oversight functions of the NSD, Office of the Director of National Intelligence (ODNI), or the applicable Offices of the Inspectors General or restrict FBI from providing the assistance necessary for these entities to perform their lawful oversight functions.
+Notwithstanding the access and review restrictions in Sections III.A.1 and III.C.1.a of these procedures,2 respectively, FBI personnel who are undergoing, but have not yet completed, training regarding the proper implementation of FISA and the FBI's FISA procedures, including its section 702 procedures, may have access to and review raw section 702-acquired information during the conduct of such training to the extent reasonably necessary for the training to be effective.3 The review restrictions in Section III.C.1.a of these procedures shall not restrict the FBI's ability to perform activities necessary to create.